Kay Granger: Writing

 In 2006, Granger published What's Right About America, Celebrating Our Nation's Values, a book reflecting on lessons from prominent figures of U.S. history.

-Personal life
+Personal life and death

-Granger has three children and five grandchildren.
-She is a member of the United Methodist Church.
+Granger had three children and five grandchildren.
+She was married to John Granger III from 1964 until they divorced in 1978.
+She was a member of the United Methodist Church.

-In December 2024, Granger was confirmed by The Dallas Morning News to have been residing in a senior living facility in Fort Worth since July 2024, concurrent with the final 6 months of her term.
+In December 2024, Granger was confirmed by The Dallas Morning News to have been residing in a senior living facility in Fort Worth since July 2024, concurrent with the final six months of her final term in the house.
 Her son said she had "dementia issues".
-The Dallas Express had gotten a tip about Granger's dementia in 2023 but could not confirm it for publication.
-Media in Washington, which no longer included many correspondents who specialized in regional representatives and issues, were criticized for not picking up on Granger's absence from Congress earlier.
+The Dallas Express had received a tip about Granger's dementia in 2023 but could not confirm it for publication.

+Granger died from complications of Alzheimer's disease at her home in Fort Worth on August 2, 2026, at the age of 83.